Gustavo-de-Brito/Gustavo-de-Brito/README.md

 # Hello There!
 I'm Gustavo

-- I'm a Full Stack Web Developer in formation current studying at Driven Education
+- I'm a Full Stack Web Developer in formation currently studying at Driven Education
 - I like back-end and front-end development (I don't have a favorite)
 - I'm interested in learning python
 - I like to study astronomy and quantum physics, even though most of the time, I don't understand nothing